jdm-contrib/jdm/README.md

-JustDeleteMe
+JustGetMyData
 ============

-A directory of direct links to delete your account from web services.
+A directory of direct links to get your personal information from web services.
+This is a fork of [Just Delete Me](https://justdeleteme.xyz/)

 [![Build Status](https://travis-ci.org/jdm-contrib/jdm.svg?branch=master)](https://travis-ci.org/jdm-contrib/jdm)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/53bbffc9bd3c40459200b33736922c6b)](https://www.codacy.com/app/tupaschoal/justdelete-me)

 ## Building Locally

-JustDeleteMe is built using [Jekyll](https://jekyllrb.com/) and is linted and validated using a mixture of Ruby and Node.js packages and scripts.
+Just Get My Data is built using [Jekyll](https://jekyllrb.com/) and is linted and validated using a mixture of Ruby and Node.js packages and scripts.

 **Dependencies:**